The death penalty

 "On behalf of crime victims and their loved ones who have suffered at the hands of California's most violent criminals, we are disappointed that the ACLU and their allies would seek to score political points in their continued efforts to override the will of the people and repeal the death penalty."
 1

-The proposition was narrowly defeated on 2012-NOV-06 by a vote of 47% in favor and 53% against.
-Even though it did not succeed, the results showed a major reduction in support in abolition of the death penalty since the 70% vote in 1978 to reinstate the death penalty.
+The proposition was narrowly defeated on 2012-NOV-06 by a vote of 47% in favor abolishing the death penalty 2and 53% against.
+Even though it did not succeed, the results showed a major reduction in support of the death penalty since the 70% vote in 1978 to reinstate the death penalty.

 The campaign to abolish the death penalty in California was largely based on the cost savings that would result from abandoning executions and the costly appeals processes.